-The scoring logic for coding questions is relatively straightforward, i.e. making sure each test case result is an exact match.
+The scoring logic for coding questions is relatively straightforward, i.e., making sure each test case result is an exact match.
 Some of the questions may have more than one acceptable correct answer.
-For example, "List of 5 prime numbers under 100" therefore, such questions can be accommodated under Approximate Solution type.
+For example, "List of 5 prime numbers under 100"; therefore, such questions can be accommodated under the Approximate Solution type.

 Custom Checker Code

-Custom checker code consists of 3 parts, two non-editable parts which are referred to as a head & tail section.
+Custom checker code consists of 3 parts.
+Two non-editable parts are referred to as a head & tail section.
 The editable part of the custom checker is referred to as the body section.
 Body section has a method named run_custom_checker().
-This method takes two arguments, a TestStructure object, and a ResultStructure object.
+This method takes two arguments, a TestStructure object and a ResultStructure object.
 This method is executed after a candidate's submission is run.
-The candidate's submission results are evaluated by each individual test case.
+Each individual test case evaluates the candidate's submission results.

 |testcase_id||[int] ID of the test-case|

 |testcase_output_path||[str] File path to test-case output generated by the problem solver|

 |testcase_expected_output_path||[str] File path to test-case expected output to be matched with|

 |metadata_file_paths||[list<str>] File paths to Question metadata (Extra files usually used for defining training sets)|

 |testcase_result||[bool] Set to True if test-case output matches test-case expected output.
 Matching is done line by line|

 |[float] Time is taken by the test-case process in seconds|